whiteheaddmark/Observatory-Databases/architecture.md

 - **Header versioning** Rather than appending the version number as a query string parameter, custom headers indicate the version of the resource.
 This approach requires that the client application adds the appropriate header to any requests.
 The code handling the client request could use a default value (version 1) if the version header is omitted.

 ## Authentication and Authorization
 DMS plans to adopt a zero trust architecture to satisfy evolving IAM requirements.
 In the intermediate term, this involves the use of Red Hat Identity Management (based on FreeIPA) and Red Hat SSO (based on Keycloak) which support standard protocols including OpenId Connect, OAuth2, SAML, etc. NRAO data operations interfaces must utilize DMS IAM technologies.
 DMS maintains a strong preference for leveraging existing IAM libraries when possible and custom development in this area should only be a last resort.
 Additionally, the API contract detailed design phase should include an analysis of the authentication and authorization requirements for people and programs to access data sources.
+The analysis should consider how the use of different mechanisms (i.e. TLS, OAuth, API keys, etc.) could provide appropriate levels of security and authorization while minimizing client-side complexity.
 Finally, the logical design should be updated to include the use of DMS IAM technologies and the IAM parts of the API contract detailed design.

 # References
 The content of this document is completely derived from the following sources.